Deploy a Sample RSS Reader to App Platform

 Any changes you commit and push to your repository trigger a new deployment.

-Once you have deployed the RSS reader app and used it, you can delete the application or deploy other sample applications.
+After you deploy the RSS reader app, you can delete the application or deploy other sample applications.